 1 chocolate pie (about 8 pieces)

 - 1 teaspoon coconut sugar

 - 1/2 cup ice water, or as needed

 - 1 teaspoon vanilla extract

 - 1/2 cup dark chocolate chips, melted

-- I would begin by preheating your oven to 350 degrees F and greasing your pie dish with some coconut oil.
+- Preheat your oven to 350 degrees F and grease your pie dish with some coconut oil.

-- In the meantime, add your flour to your food processor and chop up your cold butter.
+- Add your flour to your food processor and chop up your cold butter.

 - Add the butter to your processor and process it into your flour.

-- Next, pull out your coconut oil from the freezer and break it into small bits.
+- Pull out your coconut oil from the freezer and break it into small bits.